skilldrick/easy6502/index.markdown

 `PC` is the program counter - it's how the processor knows at what point in the program it currently is.
 It's like the current line number of an executing script.
-In the JavaScript simulator the code is compiled starting at memory location `$0600`, so `PC` always starts there.
+In the JavaScript simulator the code is assembled starting at memory location `$0600`, so `PC` always starts there.

 The last section shows the processor flags.
 Each flag is one bit, so all seven